NosferatuJoe/Racepack-Standard/README.md

 - Now go to csgo/cfg find and open the file named: "autoexec.cfg"
 - Add the following line: ```es_load wcs/tools/standard``` to the file, save the changes, and close the file.
 - Go to csgo/cfg/source-python/wcs/ and open the file named: ```Racepack Standard - (Version 1.0.0B).ini```
-- Copy all the text, and paste it in to your races.ini file.
-If you don't have a races.ini already, then simply change the file's name to races.ini instead.
+- Copy everything and paste it in to your races.ini file.
+If you don't have a races.ini already, then just change this file's name to races.ini instead.
 - Finally restart your server, or reload your WC:S mod.
 (Server restart recommended)